autoSteve/acMqtt/README.md

 #### The details

-Add the keyword 'MQTT' to groups for CBus discovery, plus...
+Add the keyword `MQTT` to groups for CBus discovery, plus...

 A type of `light`, `fan`, `fan_pct` (or `fanpct`), `cover`, `select`, `sensor`, `switch`, `binary_sensor` (or `binarysensor`), `bsensor`, `isensor` or `button` (default if not specified is `light`).
 * `light`, `cover`, `select`, `sensor`, `switch`, `binary_sensor` and `button` are self-explanatory, being the Home Assistant equivalents.
 * Using `cover` by default assumes that a L5501RBCP blind relay is in "level translation mode".
 Using a select would also work well, with predictable level presets for open, closed, and part open at half way.
 See the cover notes below for more.
 * The `fan` keyword is specifically for sweep fan controllers like a L5501RFCP.
 See the sweep fan notes below.
 (For simple exhaust fans use `switch`.)
-* A `bsensor` is a special-case binary_sensor, where the values are not ON/OFF, but rather configurable, e.g. Motion detected/Motion not detected.
+* A `bsensor` is a special-case binary_sensor, where the values are not ON/OFF, but rather configurable, e.g. `State is active`/`State is inactive`.
+This could be used where there is no appropriate `binary_sensor` device class for the use case.
+(The state in Home Assistant will be of type text, and not a boolean ON/OFF.)
 * An `isensor` is an inbound sensor, with values subscribed in MQTT topics.
-Use an automation in Home Assistant to publish sensor vaules to MQTT.
+Use an automation in Home Assistant to publish sensor values to MQTT.

 And in addition to the type...
 * `sa=`     Suggested area
 * `img=`    Image (sensible automated defaults are provided, see below)
 * `pn=`     Preferred name (defaults to CBus group name, however unit parameters have no name, so treat this as mandatory in that special case)
-* `class=`  Device class to use in Home Assistant (User param/sensor only, see https://www.home-assistant.io/integrations/sensor/#device-class)
+* `class=`  Device class to use in Home Assistant (User param/sensor/binary_sensor only, see https://www.home-assistant.io/integrations/sensor/#device-class)
-* `state_class=` State class to use in Home Assistant (User param/sensor only)
+* `state_class=` State class to use in Home Assistant (User param/sensor/binary_sensor only)
 * `disco=`  Custom discovery parameter to add (see below)
 * `dec=`    Decimal places (User param/sensor only)
 * `unit=`   Unit of measurement (User param/sensor only)